cict-ccs229/syllabus/README.md

 2024-2025 | Second | M 09:00AM-12:00PM ICT 206/W 10:00AM-12:00PM ICT 206 |

 #### Course Description
-> This course provides students with an in-depth introduction to technologies and best practices used in the game and entertainment development industry today and is focused on rapidly developing game prototypes.
+> This course provides an introduction to the fundamental concepts and techniques of Artificial Intelligence (AI) and Intelligent Systems.

 **Topics include**
 * Foundations of AI